 The roundabout will be one lane, and will feature crosswalks with flashing lights that alert motorists that a pedestrian is crossing.
 The roundabout will include an apron that trucks can drive onto if extra room is needed when turning.

-The project will also include additional street lighting, pervious concrete sidewalks that reduce surface water runoff, curbs and gutters, and storm drainage treatment facilities.
+The project will also include additional street lighting, concrete sidewalks, curbs and gutters, and storm drainage treatment facilities.

-Final phase Following the closure, crews will build a temporary bypass road on the west side of Point Fosdick Drive Northwest.
-Traffic will be shifted onto the temporary bypass roads while crews regrade and build the legs of the intersection on Point Fosdick Drive Northwest and 34th Avenue Northwest.
-Crews will also build the roundabout’s island, widen the intersection to accommodate the apron, and install the other project features.
-This work is expected to be complete by early December.
+In the coming months, traffic will be shifted onto a temporary bypass road while crews regrade and build the legs of the intersection on Point Fosdick Drive Northwest and 34th Avenue Northwest.
+Crews will also build the roundabout’s island and the other project features.

 Crews will place a final layer of asphalt and apply final traffic markings in Spring 2019.